Lê–Mạc War: Background

-After Thánh Tông's death in 1497, Vietnam fell into swift decline.
+After Thánh Tông's death in 1497, Đại Việt started to decline gradually and fell into social unrest due to corruption and peasant rebellions.
 In 1515, Trần Cảo launched a rebellion against the court.
-In 1517, a massive typhoon struck Thái Bình and Hải Dương provinces, killing 21,000 peasants.
-Agriculture and business began collapsing.
-Peasants and workers demonstrated throughout those provinces.
-6 succeed monarchs after Lê Thánh Tông had lost control on the government and the army, caused the rise of military rulers and corruption.
-In 1522, a military general name Mạc Đăng Dung during his power struggle against the dominant Trịnh clan and Nguyễn clan, had gained the regent of the government by installing Prince Xuan as new Emperor.
-In 18 June 1527, Mạc Đăng Dung executed Lê Cung Hoàng and established the new Mạc dynasty.
-The deposed Lê royal family went exile in Lan Xang.
-In 1533, a Lê loyalist general Nguyễn Kim brought prince Lê Duy Ninh from Trấn Ninh as the emperor Nguyên Hòa, seeking to overthrow Mạc Đăng Dung, and reestablished the Lê monarch in Xiangkhoang Plateau.
-With the help of Vietnamese migrants in Xiangkhouang, the Lê army regained Thanh Hóa and Nghệ An provinces, set Tây Kinh in Thanh Hóa as the temporary capital and base for return the Lê monarch, and started the period Southern and Northern dynasties (Nam Bắc Triều) in Vietnam, which lasted to 1592.
+In 1517, a massive typhoon struck Thái Bình and Hải Dương provinces, killing 21,000 civilians.
+Many agriculture fields and businesses began going down and the economy was stagnated.
+There were six successive monarchs after Lê Thánh Tông had lost control of the government and the army, causing the rise of military rulers and corruption.
+In 1522, a military general named Mạc Đăng Dung during his struggle against the Trịnh and Nguyễn clans, had gained the regent of the government by installing Prince Xuan as the new Emperor.
+On 18 June 1527, Mạc Đăng Dung executed Lê Cung Hoàng and established the new Mạc dynasty.
+The deposed Lê royal family were exiled in Lan Xang.
+In 1533, Lê loyalist general Nguyễn Kim brought prince Lê Duy Ninh back to throne with title emperor Lê Trang Tông and began to reconquer the southern part of the country.
+Lê army regained the provinces of Thanh Hóa and Nghệ An, set Tây Kinh in Thanh Hóa as the temporary capital and base for imperial court, and started the period Southern and Northern dynasties (Nam Bắc Triều) in Vietnam, which lasted until 1592.

-In 1537, Nguyên Hòa sent delegations to Ming China, and sought Chinese military supportsl for his mission to reclaim the reign in Vietnam.
-Jiajing Emperor of Ming dynasty responded by sending 125,000 soldiers to the border, threatening the Mạc regime in Hanoi.
-In the final word, Mạc Đăng Dung surrendered to the Ming dynasty in Nam Quan Pass in 1541 as he accepted his regime and monarch would be under Chinese protection and ceded half of Quảng Ninh province to China (now is Fangcheng, Guangxi).
-While being under the political protection of Ming China, the Mạc dynasty rebuilt agricultural economy, opened business and factories, and rebuilt a 120,000 soldiers-strong army.
+In 1537, Lê Trang Tông sent delegations to Ming China, and sought Chinese military support and diplomatic recognition as legitimate government to reclaim the thrown of Đại Việt.
+Jiajing Emperor of the Ming dynasty responded by sending 125,000 soldiers to the border, threatening the Mạc regime in Đông Kinh.
+At the final moment, Mạc Đăng Dung surrendered to the Ming dynasty at Nam Quan Pass in 1541, as he accepted his regime and monarch would be under Chinese protection and ceded half of Quảng Ninh province to China (now Fangcheng, Guangxi).
+While being under the political protection of Ming China, the Mạc dynasty rebuilt the agricultural economy, opened businesses and factories, and recovered an army of 120,000 soldiers.

-The Mạc dynasty also tolerated other religions and foreign trades, allowed Buddhism and Taoism revived, and Christians were free to spread and worship.
-Portuguese merchants and missionaries, who had been in Vietnam since 1524, brought Christianity and arquebus technology to Vietnam.
-The Southern Lê regime also opened for Westerners trade ports in Đà Nẵng and Hội An cities, quickly adopted matchlock technique to the army, but less tolerated for the new faith brought by missionaries.
-The Lê monarchs were under control of military regents from powerful Trịnh and Nguyễn families.
-The two monarchs both claimed their rightful rule over Dai Viet, making conflict inevitable.
+The Mạc dynasty tolerated other religions and foreign trades, allowing Buddhism and Taoism to coexist, and Christians were free to spread and worship.
+Portuguese merchants and missionaries, who had been in Vietnam since 1524, brought Christianity and arquebus technology for Vietnam.
+The Southern Lê regime opened for the Western world, with trade ports appearing in the cities of Đà Nẵng and Hội An.
+The regime quickly adopted the matchlock technique in the army, but had less toleration for the new faith brought by missionaries.
+The Lê monarchs were under the control of military regents from powerful Trịnh and Nguyễn families.
+The two monarchs claimed their rule over Dai Viet, thus starting a series of conflicts.